truenas/documentation/content/Solutions/Integrations/EntraID.md

     Enter the domain name from Entra ID domain services in **Domain**.

-    Enter the VPN public address as a nameserver to route connections to the Entra domain services DNS server.
+    Enter the Entra **IP Address on virtual network**, recorded above, as a nameserver to route connections to the Entra domain services DNS server.

 2. Confirm connectivity.
     Connect to a local TrueNAS shell or SSH session and enter the {{< cli >}}ping *EntraDomain*{{< /cli >}} command, where *EntraDomain* is the domain name entered above.